emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson3.md

 ### Read Pokemon IDs

-Next, let's get all of the pokemon ids that exist in the contract:
+Next, let's get all of the Pokemon ids that exist in the contract:

 ```cadence
 import Game from 0x01